nzfeng/MsFit/README.md

 [Desi Quintas](http://www.desiquintans.com/nounlist) has a hand-curated plain.txt list of 6801 common nouns in English; his curation criteria aligns really well with what makes a good crossword entry.
 I've gone through and removed British-English and words I don't like, resulting in \~6250 words.
 This added another \~1200 entries unique from WordNet, 5-letter Broda words, and some other filtered words I had at the time.

+Type common words into OED and use the sub-entries/senses.
+They tend to make for good phrases.

 TODO: Go through [this list](https://richardharringtonblog.com/list-of-nouns).

 Dream goal is to tag all the entries, although that won't happen without other people to help :).